-Results arising from trading activities include all gains and losses from changes in fair values and disposal of investments.
-Trading income/loss is recognised at a point in time.
+Results arising from investment activities include all gains and losses from changes in fair values and disposal of financial instruments measured at fair value through income statements.

-(p) Expenses
+(q) Expenses

 Expenses are measured and recognised as a period cost at the time when they are incurred.
 Expenses related to more than one financial period are allocated over such periods proportionately.